 Our European operations are headquartered in Telford, United Kingdom in a facility we own encompassing approximately 163,000 square feet of office and manufacturing space.
-In 2021, we constructed a new facility we own in Putzbrunn, Germany which encompasses approximately 70,000 square feet of office and manufacturing space.
+We own a facility in Putzbrunn, Germany which encompasses approximately 70,000 square feet of office and manufacturing space.

 We also lease office space in Mosbach, Germany; Le Bourget du Lac, France; Novara, Italy and Nacka, Sweden for sales, customer service and technical support staff.
-The lease expire at various times from 2023 to 2025.
+The leases expire at various times from 2024 to 2025.
 We also lease a manufacturing and office facility encompassing approximately 21,000 square feet in Eschenlohe, Germany.
-The lease expires in 2024.
+The lease expires in 2029.

-Our outsourced manufacturing operations are headquartered in Amsterdam, Netherlands in a leased facility encompassing approximately 12,000 square feet of office space.
+We lease a facility in Amsterdam, Netherlands that encompasses approximately 12,000 square feet of office space utilized to support our outsourced manufacturing operations.
 The lease expires in 2025.